 - Hold a bachelor’s degree from an accredited institution of higher education before start date.

-- Enrollment in a graduate degree program at Texas State University, preference will be given to students enrolled in the Student Affairs in Higher Education program.
+- Enrollment in a graduate degree program at Texas State University.

 - Candidate must be enrolled in nine hours in an eligible Texas State graduate program each long semester and maintain a 3.0 GPA.